 Owlet features a state of the art physically-based raytracing rendering engine.
-That means we simulate the light passing through the objects exactly as it happens in the real world.
-We apply the same principles, as the mother-nature, so the result you get is basically the same like if you see it with your own eyes.
+That means we simulate light passing through objects exactly as it happens in the real world.
+We apply the same principles, as mother-nature, so the result you get is basically the same as if you see it with your own eyes.

 Our complex multi-layered materials can do virtually anything you may need.
 Bump, advanced reflections, thin-film interference, refractions, absorption and subsurface scattering, anisotropy, file-based ior options, light emission, masks, groups - just pretty much everything you may need to make a perfect scene.

 Owlet loads OBJ, Collada, FBX, 3DS, STL, PLY and DXF 3D file formats.
 As for images, Owlet supports PNG, JPEG, TIFF, PSD and BMP formats with CMYK color profiles where available.
 Owlet also supports HDR and EXR high-definition range formats and AI and PDF files on Mac OS X.

-Owlet allows to to configure almost any apsect of the camera like if you have a real one.
+Owlet allows you to configure almost any aspect of the camera like if you have a real one.
 This includes the depth of field option with the control of the diaphragm size and the number of blades.
 Right click with alt/option key to focus on the clicked object.

 Materials may have as many layers as you need, grouped with masks, so you can make a really complex material when needed.
 Owlet renders materials layer by layer exactly as your graphics editor works with the artwork.
 If light goes through the last layer, it refracts inside the medium.